Matt-A-Bennett/Matt-A-Bennett.github.io/stats_from_scratch/stats_from_scratch.md

-# Add a statistics sub-package
+# Adding a statistics sub-package

 The full code I've written so far can be found [here](./full_code.md).